500Please enter only a-z,A-Z,0-9,@!>$&-()',./

 For our forecast, we’ll calculate an average of your past 12 months’ Money Out transactions excluding those categorised under cash, transfer, investments, and housing.
 We’ll take this amount as your monthly expenses (what you’ll spend) before retirement.

 Your assets forecast is derived using data in your Assets & Liabilities.
-This includes what you hold with DBS/POSB along with data that you’ve manually input.
-To make sure your forecast is up-to-date, we refresh your data every time you visit Map Your Money.
+This includes what you hold with DBS/POSB along with data that you’ve manually input or synced from other banks and government agencies like SGFindex.
+To make sure your forecast is up-to-date, we refresh your data every time you visit the forecasting tool.

 Here’s what goes into your asset forecast: